 Correct method of scoring.

 The shot on the left bullseye counts nine, the one on the right ten.

-14.3.1 Scorers' Duties-Scorers are required when targets are scored in the pits or on frames.
+14.3.1 Scorers' Duties-Scorers are required whenever targets are scored electronically in the pits or on frames.
 In team matches and individual matches, the scorer's position will be established at least 2 paces to the rear of the firing line.
 Upon assuming the duties of a scorekeeper, an individual becomes an official of the match.
 The Scorer's duties include but are not limited to the following:

 - (a) Where scorers are present on the firing line, the scorer will confirm that the data required on the score card are entered and are correct, and when a competitor changes rifles in accordance with Rule 9.1.1, the scorekeeper is responsible for recording that information on the score card and to make certain that a Range Officer is notified. - (b) During rapid fire, the scorer will position himself so that he can closely observe the competitor's firing and the operation of the target.
 He will carefully count the shots as they are fired and note any unusual occurrence such as mechanical malfunctions or late shots.
-If a late shot is observed the scorer will immediately notify the Range Officer in accordance with Rule 14.11.1 Under no circumstances will the scorer observe the targets through a spotting scope during the firing phase of a rapid fire string.
+If a late shot is observed the scorer will immediately notify the Range Officer in accordance with Rule 14.11.1.
+Under no circumstances will the scorer observe the targets through a spotting scope during the firing phase of a rapid fire string.
 The scorers spotting scope will be turned away from the targets while they are exposed for firing.
 If for any reason the number of shots fired differs from the number prescribed, immediately after the command "Cease Firing," the scorer will notify the Range Officer of the number actually fired.
-(See Rule 14.10 (c) (5)). - (c) When targets are scored in the pits, the scorer will enter the value of each shot on the score card as signaled, announcing the value to the competitor in this manner: "Mr. Blank's first sighting shot (first shot etc.) is a."
+(See Rule 14.10 (c)(5)). - (c) When targets are scored in the pits, the scorer will enter the value of each shot on the score card as signaled, announcing the value to the competitor in this manner: "Mr. Blank's first sighting shot (first shot etc.) is a."
 After entering all shots of the string, the scorer will enter the total.
 If the competitor requests that the shot value not be called out in slow fire, the shooter forfeits the right to challenge the recorded score.
-(See Rule 16.1) - (d) When targets are scored on the frames, the scorer will enter the value of each shot and the total on the score card, announcing the values to the competitor in this manner:"Mr. Blank, 5 tens, 4 nines, 1 eight, total score 94."
-When targets are scored from electronic target monitors, the scores will be copied in the order they were shot and recorded on the monitor into the scorebook.
+(See Rule 16.1) - (d) When targets are scored on the frames, the scorer will enter the value of each shot and the total on the score card, announcing the values to the competitor in this manner: "Mr. Blank, 5 tens, 4 nines, 1 eight, total score 94."
+When targets are scored from electronic target monitors, the scores will be copied in the order they were shot and recorded on the monitor into the scorebook. - (e) When targets are scored electronically, the scorer will also enter the score on the permanent paper score card according to the procedures set forth in subsections (a), (f), (g) and (h) of this section; and the paper score card will become the official record of the score fired unless otherwise challenged and appropriately modified.
+It is the scorer's responsibility to faithfully observe the shooter to guard against crossfires and spurious electronically recorded shots.
+In their capacity as match officials, scorers are responsible for enforcing the 45-second rule applicable when firing two or three competitors from the same mound (firing point).